2stacks/2stacks.github.io/_posts/2019-05-24-rancher-2-and-letsencrypt.md

 won't have as many http01 verification issues but I could be wrong.

 * First, I have a wildcard dns record in AWS Route53 that points *.bsptn.xyz to a device performing NAT for my lab environment.
-* That NAT boundary forwards all port 80 and 443 to an L4-7 load balancer that services my Kubernetes clusters.
+* That NAT boundary forwards all port 80 and 443 to an L4-7 loadbalancer that services my Kubernetes clusters.
 * I have a private DNS server built with [PowerDNS][5] for internal name resolution of private IPs.
 I chose PowerDNS because it provides an API that integrates with the Kubernetes add on service [external-dns][6]
 * Inside my Kubernetes cluster's I deploy the Bitnami version of the external-dns application.

-Any Ingress I create in my clusters is automaticaly registered in PowerDNS via the external-dns application.
+Any Ingress I create in my clusters is automatically registered in PowerDNS via the external-dns application.
 This make the process of performing HTTP01 verification much easier in my environment.

 If you're interested in more details of how I set up my lab environment feel free to contact me.
 I have posted a lot of the work